Problems tackled: 300,452

 Be aware of degrees of fluency.
 You may think there are only two possibilities – either you stammer or you are fluent.
 Watch and listen carefully when people are speaking on buses, on radio phone-ins, at home and in shops.
 Is everyone as fluent, concise and articulate as you imagined?
 You may discover that many apparently fluent speakers are, in fact, quite hesitant when speaking, and that there is not such a clear division between speaking fluently and stammering.
 You may then begin to accept that you do not have to be fluent all the time.

-Helping a stammerer
+Helping a Stammerer

 • Do not give unhelpful advice, such as ‘slow down’ or ‘take a deep breath’.
 Just accept that the person stammers.